How To Deal With UK Community and Charity Bank Account Problems

 How Do I Deal With a UK Community or Charity Bank Account Problem?

 Here's how to deal with community and UK charity bank account problems, either in opening a bank account of being threatened with your existing account being closed.
 I've summarised the most common problems, detailed organisations that can help and created 2 templates and resources you can use to resolve problems with bank accounts.
-There is a separate guide to opening a UK community or charity bank account, with details of the main providers.

 Problems In Opening A UK Community or Charity Bank Account?